CHILDREN'S SCHOLARSHIP PROGRAM

 The winners will be selected based upon academic achievement, community involvement and accomplishments as an individual living with this challenging and complex neurological disorder.
 The amount of the prize, criteria and selection of the winners shall be in the sole discretion of NJCTS, which reserves the right to determine the amount of the award and whether to award it based upon the applications.

-The 2014 NJCTS Children's Scholarship Program has been made possible through generous gifts from donors.
+The NJCTS Children's Scholarship Program has been made possible through generous gifts from donors.
 To augment these donations in future years, NJCTS has established NJ Walks for TS at Princeton.
-The inaugural walk at Princeton will take place April 6, 2014, at Mercer County Park, with all proceeds supporting the scholarship program.
+The 2nd annual walk at Princeton will take place March 29, 2015, at Mercer County Park, with all proceeds supporting the scholarship program.

 EDUCATOR & HEALTH-CARE PROFESSIONALS OF THE YEAR